 Introduction to Hybrid Events

-With the constantly changing landscape of events, only magnified by the coronavirus pandemic, harnessing the power of virtual and live events to create an all-encompassing and all-inclusive experience for your delegates is key for 2021 and beyond.
+With the constantly changing landscape of events, only magnified by the coronavirus pandemic and the now-loosened restrictions in the UK, harnessing the power of virtual and live events to create an all-encompassing and all-inclusive experience for your delegates is key for 2021 and beyond.

 Combining the social, interactive aspect of physical events with the ease and accessibility of virtual, we give you the new kid on the block: hybrid events.

 Throughout this piece, we will provide you with a comprehensive guide to devising, planning and executing your own hybrid events, including everything from tech, venues and even a whole case study series where you’ll get exclusive insight into the real-life planning experience from real-life eventprofs.